 Drawing the design — a version of 16 concentric circles — on the showroom floor took about three days to complete.

-Although he says there are some great tools on the market for engraving, such as Engrave-A-Crete’s Mongoose, the 4-inch grinder was the ticket he needed for this job.
+Although he says there are some great tools on the market for engraving, such as Engrave-A-Crete’s Mongoose, the 4-inch grinder was the ticket for this job.
 “There were so many stopping and starting points in the design that not overcutting was a real challenge.
 The 4-inch grinder gave me the ability to control that,” Bob says.

 The floor was then lightly cleaned and DCI densifier was applied until refusal.
 This was followed by 30-40 minutes of auto scrubbing to clean it again.
 Once the floor dried, 800- and 1500-grit resins were run and a coat of polish guard was applied.
 Finally, the floor was grouted with sanded tile grout to fill in the saw cuts and burnished.